 Speak to the Experts

-Hopefully this helps you understand the daily distances you will have to travel on the Lemosho Route.
+We hope this post about the daily distances traveled on the Lemosho Route up Kilimanjaro was useful.
 GET IN TOUCH today for more information on our 8 day Kilimanjaro Climbs.
 We want to make sure that our clients have all the right information to help them prepare for the journey ahead.
 If you want to have an safe and successful experience on the mountain, then get in touch today!
+Follow us on Instagram.